piotr-machura/website/src/arch-setup.md

 2. Press enter to accept the default location of the key.
 Provide a pass phrase when prompted.
 3. Add the key to GitHub account under *"Settings/SSH and GPG keys"*.
 4. Check with `ssh git@github.com`.
 Accept adding it to known hosts and a short message from GitHub should appear.

+Last git-related thing is the GitHub CLI.
+Simply log in with `gh auth login` and follow the instructions.

 ### Desktop files
 The `~/.local/share/applications` directory contains a local database of desktop entries for the program launcher and